 |bring this commitment to our work for all of our audiences, so that together a family can share not a just a moment, but a memory in the theatre.|

 The Growing Stage was founded by Executive Director Stephen L. Fredericks in 1982 with a small professional staff, a dedicated corps of volunteers and a dream to bring quality professional theatre to children and their families.
 Initially, Main Stage productions were performed at the Black River Playhouse and the Williamson School in Chester, New Jersey.
 As our audience and our reputation for outstanding children’s theatre grew, the company embarked on a journey to create the only performing arts center in the state dedicated solely to young people and their families.

 Today, The Growing Stage enjoys a statewide reputation for creating professional, quality theatre for young audiences.
 Since our inception, over 500,000 patrons have shared in the wonder of the performing arts both at the Palace Theatre and through our workshops, residencies and programs throughout the state.
-We have much to celebrate in our 32nd Main Stage season, and we look forward to the continued expansion of our artistic and educational offerings.
+We have much to celebrate as we enter our 35th Main Stage season, and we look forward to the continued expansion of our artistic and educational offerings.

 |are a professional member theatre of the Association of Actor’s Equity whose mission it is to nurture the development of the performing arts through education, and to create, produce, and perform works that engage the entire family.|

 |treat the children as adults; giving them the quality, attention to detail and dedication to our craft that they truly deserve.|